QueenOvSwords/rooms/tryhackme/easy/Juicy Details.md

 **What parameter was used for the SQL injection?**

-From the requests return, we can see portions of SQL queries injected into the "q" parameter.
+From the requests returnedt, we can see portions of SQL queries injected into the "q" parameter.

 `GET /rest/products/search?q=81%29%3BSELECT%20DBMS_PIPE.RECEIVE_MESSAGE%28CHR%28110%29%7C%7CCHR%2869%29%7C%7CCHR%28113%29%7C%7CCHR%2872%29%2C5%29%20FROM%20DUAL-- HTTP/1.1`

 **What endpoint did the attacker try to use to retrieve files?
 (Include the /)**

-I first though to search for uses of curl, but that appeared to be only used in a SQL injection attempt.
+I first thought to search for uses of curl, but that appeared to be only used in a SQL injection attempt.
 I looked at the unfiltered list of endpoints in `access.log` and noticed the below entries:

 ```
 GET /ftp HTTP/1.1